dextornap/AwesomeLinks/Orgs/Atlassian/Atlassian.md

 2. Seek first to understand

+    - ask any clarifying questions upfront
     - starting with fundamentals and then building in complexity
-    - have a paper and pen available for the technical problem,
+    - have a paper and pen available for the technical problem
     - [whiteboard function in zoom](https://www.youtube.com/watch?v=GGNqE0BCf0E)

-3. Draw from past experiences when designing something new.
+3. Draw from past experiences when designing something new

-4. Keep the customer in mind and how your solution might perform and scale.
+4. Keep the customer in mind

+5. How your solution might perform and scale

 ---